Table of Contents

 If the proxy requires an authentication, you may use the following where

 my_pwd is the password:

 Retrieving data from a website

-Sometimes monitoring does not consist of finding out whether a specific Web site is working or how long it takes, but to get a real time value, such as Google's stock market value.
-To that end, use a Remote HTTP module to retrieve numeric data with the appropriate regular expression:
+Sometimes monitoring does not consist of finding out whether a specific Web site is working or how long it takes, but to get a real time value, such as the total number of modules registered in the same PFMS server through the API.
+For this example a module called Remote HTTP module to retrieve numeric data will be used with the appropriate regular expression:

 The output will look like this: